alexisP/alexisp.github.io/_posts/2022-04-12-connected-registry.md

 - Get the `ACR_REGISTRY_CONNECTION_STRING` variable
 - Generate and get a sync token

-This values will be required to generate our connected registry module manifest.
+These values will be required to generate our connected registry module manifest.

 ```
 REGISTRY_NAME=<container-registry-shortname>